 Alexander the Great (356 BC – 323 BC) was perhaps the greatest military commander of all time.
 During one decade, he conquered all of the known world leaving one of the world’s most extensive empires.

-As a young child he was tutored by the great philosopher, Aristotle.
-Aristotle taught a variety of subjects including philosophy, poetry and ideals of government.
+As a young child, he was tutored by the great philosopher, Aristotle.
+Aristotle taught a variety of subjects including philosophy, poetry and the ideals of government.
 To some extent, these ideals influenced Alexander when he was later governing conquered nations.

 Alexander was famed for being an inspirational military leader.
 Addressing his troops prior to the Battle of Issus, as quoted in Anabasis Alexandri by Arrian Book II, 7

 “Our enemies are Medes and Persians, men who for centuries have lived soft and luxurious lives; we of Macedon for generations past have been trained in the hard school of danger and war.
 Above all, we are free men, and they are slaves.
 There are Greek troops, to be sure, in Persian service — but how different is their cause from ours! … And what, finally, of the two men in supreme command?
 You have Alexander, they — Darius!”

 Many stories tell of the loyalty and faith his army had in Alexander.
 Once they were returning across a desert with hardly any water left.
 It is said that Alexander’s will alone, kept his troops focused on making the return journey.
 At one point, his army collected a small pitcher of water from the remaining supplies and offered it to Alexander.
 Alexander said nothing and disdainfully threw the precious water into the sand.
 It was incidents like this which created a God-like image around Alexander.

 “There is nothing impossible to him who will try.”

 Alexander the Great (On taking charge of an attack on a fortress)